smriti192002/Amazon-Sales-PowerBI-Analysis/README.md

-# Amazon-Sales-PowerBI-Analysis

-# 📊 Amazon Sales, Customer, Product & Fulfillment Analysis (Power BI)
+# 📊 Amazon Sales, Customer, Product , Inventory and Seller Analysis (Power BI)

 ## ✅ **Project Overview**
-This Power BI project presents a **comprehensive business analysis of Amazon's sales, customers, products, payments, order,seller and operations**.
-The purpose is to generate **actionable insights** for business leaders to understand performance, improve decision-making, and identify growth opportunities.
+This Power BI project presents a comprehensive analysis of Amazon's sales and operations data, covering key areas like Sales Performance, Customer Behavior, Product Trends, Inventory Status, and Seller Insights.
+The goal is to provide actionable business intelligence to support strategic decisions in e-commerce.

 ---